omargaber/Generic-Migration-Script/README.md

-# Generic Promis Based Migration Script using Axios Requests
+# Generic Promise Based Migration Script using Axios Requests

 Using basic axios GET and POST requests, you can use this script to migrate data from a source server to a destination server through the dedicated API endpoints.